Rationalism: Baruch Spinoza (1632–1677)

 The philosophy of Baruch Spinoza is a systematic, logical, rational philosophy developed in seventeenth-century Europe.
 Spinoza's philosophy is a system of ideas constructed upon basic building blocks with an internal consistency with which he tried to answer life's major questions and in which he proposed that "God exists only philosophically."
 He was heavily influenced by Descartes, Euclid and Thomas Hobbes, as well as theologians in the Jewish philosophical tradition such as Maimonides.
-But his work was in many respects a departure from the Judeo-Christian tradition.
+But his work was in many respects a departure from the Judeo-Christian-Islamic tradition.
 Many of Spinoza's ideas continue to vex thinkers today and many of his principles, particularly regarding the emotions, have implications for modern approaches to psychology.
 To this day, many important thinkers have found Spinoza's "geometrical method" difficult to comprehend: Goethe admitted that he found this concept confusing.
 His magnum opus, Ethics, contains unresolved obscurities and has a forbidding mathematical structure modeled on Euclid's geometry.
 Spinoza's philosophy attracted believers such as Albert Einstein and much intellectual attention.